bbatsov/projectile/doc/configuration.md

 !!!
 Info

-    By default the `turbo-alien` method is used on all operating systems except Windows.
+    By default the `alien` method is used on all operating systems except Windows.
-    Prior to Projectile 1.1 `alien` used to be the default.
+    Prior to Projectile 1.1 `hybrid` used to be the default (but to make things confusing `hybrid` used to be known as `alien` back then).

 To force the
 use of native indexing in all operating systems: